 The loss of a primary breadwinner often results in the loss of a family home and inconceivable lifestyle changes.

 “Term life insurance can help you bridge that gap for decades at a relatively low cost.
 If you die while the policy is in force, you’ll leave behind a lump sum of cash for whomever you choose.
 Since term life insurance doesn’t last forever and has no investment component, it’s typically much cheaper than whole life insurance.”
-Find the Best Term Life Insurance, Nerd Wallet

 Term Life Insurance: Traditional Coverage

-Once we determine the face value of the policy, which typically comes in increments like $100,000, $250,000, $500,000 and $1million we assess how long the coverage is needed.
+Once we determine the policy’s face value, typically in increments of $100,000, $250,000, $500,000, and $1 million, we assess how long the coverage is needed.

 Ivari “(Formerly Transamerica Canada), has a compelling online insurance calculator that can give you insight into how much coverage you really might need.”